HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 |`32030`   |<a href="#ffmpeg">FFMPEG</a>    |A lossy compression filter based on ffmpeg video library|

 > [!NOTE]
-> Please contact the maintainer of a filter for help with the filter/compression support in HDF5.
+> Please contact the maintainer of a filter plugin for help with the plugin or its filter in the HDF5 library.

-## The Filters
+## Information about Registered Filter Plugins

 ### hzip <a name="hzip"></a>